-Advise Airport Operations on 0402 088 145 if you need to undertake an activity that you know will generate excessive that may be offensive to other people.
+Advise Airport Operations on 0402 088 145 if you need to undertake an activity that you know will generate excessive noise that may be offensive to other people.

-&lt;sup>8 For more information on Ground Running Rules refer to the Darwin International Airport Engine Ground Running Management Plan at www.darwinairport.com.au/working-Airport/safety-and-environment
+8 For more information on Ground Running Rules refer to the Darwin International Airport Engine Ground Running Management Plan at www.darwinairport.com.au.